A Vegan Roasted Pepper Tart

 What Links the North Sea to Sunny Spain?

-Living in Suffolk, I have access to some wonderful beaches.
+Living in the east of England, I have access to some wonderful beaches.
 Now, they’re not to everyone’s liking I grant you because most are exclusively pebbles – think Aldeburgh (a place close to my heart, but that’s a story for another day).